Ero guro: History

-Ero guro nansensu's first distinct appearance began in 1920s and 1930s Japanese literature.
+Ero guro nansensu's first distinct appearance began in the 1920s and 1930s Japanese literature.
 The Sada Abe Incident of 1936, where a woman strangled her lover to death and castrated his corpse, struck a chord with the ero guro nansensu movement but shortly led to the censorship of related media.
 Other similar activities and movements were generally suppressed in Japan during World War II, but re-emerged in the postwar period, especially in manga and music.

 Over time, the ero guro nansensu movement's influence expanded into parts of Japanese theatre, art, manga, and eventually into film and music.